 An army of volunteers is needed the day of the IG Wealth Management Walk for Alzheimer's.
 Volunteers positions include registration, set-up/take-down, education, skating monitors and more.

-Communities: Owen Sound and Hanover.
+Communities: Owen Sound and Southampton.

 We are recruiting a team of volunteers to help us prepare for presentations to schools about Alzheimer's disease.
 Volunteers helping in the endeavour will research the best approach to gain access to the appropriate grade levels to make presentations about Alzheimer's disease.
 They will also prepare and present the material appropriate to each grade level.

 Minds in Motion

 Our Minds in Motion programs in Owen Sound, Southampton, Markdale, and Hanover have volunteers who can support the facilitator in delivering the program and also prepare the social time snacks.
 As a part of our Support Services, these volunteers will receive additional training.

 All new volunteers, regardless of position, are asked to attend an orientation session.
 Orientation sessions are usually offered in our Owen Sound office for small groups and provide volunteers with the following: